arliejones/ETF-Analysis/README.md

 ![](Resources/ETF_image.png)

-# Exchange Trade Fund Analysis
+# Exchange Traded Fund Analysis

 This program builds a financial database and web application by using SQL, Python, and the Voilà library to analyze the performance of a hypothetical fintech ETF for potential investment.